mehal17chaudhary-sudo/Junction-Linked-List_V1/results/results.md

 |---|---|---|
 | Index overhead | Θ(n) | Θ(n) — n·(1/(1−p)) expected forward pointers/node |

 Same asymptotic order.
-JLI's 75–80% measured advantage (Section 7) is a **constant-factor** difference — spreading index cost across segments of size S and blocks of size M rather than charging it once per node — not a smaller order of growth.
+JLI's 75–80% measured advantage above is a **constant-factor** difference — spreading index cost across segments of size S and blocks of size M rather than charging it once per node — not a smaller order of growth.

 ### Guarantee type

-The one qualitative (non-Big-O) difference the paper stresses: skip-list bounds above are *expected*, exactly like JLI's — **neither** structure gives a deterministic worst-case guarantee.
-(That distinction only shows up when JLI is instead compared against a B+-tree in Appendix H, where the B+-tree's `O(log_B n)` bound is deterministic rather than probabilistic — a different comparison than the one this benchmark suite measures.)
+The one qualitative (non-Big-O) difference worth stressing: skip-list bounds above are *expected*, exactly like JLI's — **neither** structure gives a deterministic worst-case guarantee.
+(That distinction only shows up when JLI is instead compared against a B+-tree, where the B+-tree's `O(log_B n)` bound is deterministic rather than probabilistic — a different comparison than the one this benchmark suite measures.)

 **Bottom line:** every operation JLI and the skip list share is the *same complexity class*.
-The paper's contribution, and everything measured in the sections above, is about the constant factor inside that class — smaller per-node memory footprint, and a cache-friendlier constant on search — not a better asymptotic bound.
+The contribution, and everything measured in the sections above, is about the constant factor inside that class — smaller per-node memory footprint, and a cache-friendlier constant on search — not a better asymptotic bound.